-- 271. The Framework states where significant development of agricultural land is demonstrated to be necessary, local planning authorities should seek to use areas of poorer quality land in preference to that of a higher quality. - 272.
+- 277. The Framework states that planning decisions should contribute to and enhance the natural environment by (inter alia) recognising the economic and other benefits of the best and most versatile land (defined as land in grades 1, 2 and 3a of the Agricultural Land Classification) and where significant development of agricultural land is demonstrated to be necessary, areas of poorer quality land should be preferred to those of a higher quality. - 278.
 The development of agricultural land (green field sites) in the District is inevitable given the level of growth planned for by the Core Strategy to 2031.
 There is not a sufficient stock of available previously developed land (brownfield land) at appropriate locations to accommodate the quantity of housing need required over this period.
-Accordingly, the future development of greenfield sites is inevitable. - 273.
+Accordingly, the future development of greenfield sites is inevitable. - 279.
 The application site is Grade 3 agricultural land (good to moderate) and whilst it is not regarded as 'poor quality' land (ref DEFRA agricultural land classifications) its loss is not considered significant.
 Nonetheless the development of Grade 3 agricultural land which is currently of use for agriculture represents material planning harm.
 Whilst not an issue that would in isolation warrant a refusal of planning permission, it is a matter to be taken into account in the overall planning balance.